Hepatitis C: Prevention

+Hepatitis C vaccine phase 1 clinical trials are set to begin in the summer of 2023.

 Treatment

 Those with chronic hepatitis C are advised to avoid alcohol and medications that are toxic to the liver.
 They should also be vaccinated against hepatitis A and hepatitis B due to the increased risk if also infected.
 Use of acetaminophen is generally considered safe at reduced doses.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) are not recommended in those with advanced liver disease due to an increased risk of bleeding.
 Ultrasound surveillance for hepatocellular carcinoma is recommended in those with accompanying cirrhosis.
-Coffee consumption has been associated with a slower rate of liver scarring in those infected with HCV.
+Regular, moderate coffee consumption, especially caffeinated, has been associated with a slower rate of liver scarring in those infected with HCV.

 Medications

-Approximately 90% of chronic cases clear with treatment.
+More than 95% of chronic cases are resolved with treatment.
 Treatment with antiviral medication is recommended for all people with proven chronic hepatitis C who are not at high risk of death from other causes.
-People with the highest complication risk, which is based on the degree of liver scarring, should be treated first.
+People with the highest complication risk, based on the degree of liver scarring, should be treated first.
 The initial recommended treatment depends on the type of hepatitis C virus, if the person has received previous hepatitis C treatment, and whether the person has cirrhosis.
 Direct-acting antivirals are the preferred treatment and have been validated by testing for virus particles in patients' blood.